mdfarragher/DLR/MulticlassClassification/HotdogNotHotdog/README.md

 }
 ```

-This method uses **Directory.GetFiles** to collect all image files in the dataset and then uses nested loops to write the images to **train_map.txt** and **test_map.txt** files.
-These files contain all the images for training and testing the neural network.
+This method uses **Directory.GetFiles** to collect all image files in the dataset and then uses nested loops to write the file names to **train_map.txt** and **test_map.txt** files.
+These files contain all  image file names for training and testing the neural network.

 You can experiment with the sizes of the training and testing partitions by changing the values of the **trainingSetSize** and **testingSetSize** constants.
 Just make sure they both add up to 499.